#1 Best Deals on Hotel Rooms!

 Clifton Hill area hotels are close to all the action and excitement of Clifton Hill and the Niagara Parks attractions, and also only steps away from view the splendor of the Niagara Falls.

-#2 No Need To Travel Far From Attraction to Attraction
+#2 No Need To Travel Far, Everything is Within a Block to the Falls!

 When you face temperatures in January that dip well below the freezing mark, the last thing that you want to do is travel long distances.
 This is why the Clifton Hill Fun Pass is your ticket to fun and convenience in the Winter.
 All of our attractions are located on one spot — on Clifton Hill!